n8n-io/n8n-docs/docs/hosting/scaling/queue-mode.md

 **Note:** Manual workflow executions still occur on the main process and the default URL for these is `/webhook-test/*`.
 Make sure that these URLs route to your main process.

-You can change this path in the configuration file via `endpoints.webhook` or via the `N8N_ENDPOINT_WEBHOOK` environment variable.
+You can change this path in the configuration file Using `endpoints.webhook` or Using the `N8N_ENDPOINT_WEBHOOK` environment variable.
 If you change these, update your load balancer accordingly.

 ### Disable webhook processing in the main process (optional)